By the author of Be Ready for Anything and the online course Bloom Where You’re Planted

 Another woman regretted her choice of footwear when she was kidnapped in Africa.

 Julie Mulligan of Drayton Valley, Alberta, concedes she maintained a high profile while leading a Rotary Club exchange trip to Kaduna, Nigeria, in 2009.
 She appeared on a local TV show, and soon after kidnappers dragged her out of her host’s car.
 Held nearly two weeks, hobbling around on the high heels she wore when snatched, Ms. Mulligan “had some really dark moments.”
 (Source)

-Look for shoes that are comfortable and sturdy.
+Look for shoes that are comfortable, sturdy, and supportive.
 Some athletic stores sell relatively attractive shoes that are engineered for walking.
 Skip the flip flops and opt for a sport sandal that will actually stay on your foot, minus the irritating piece that runs between your toes and nearly always yanks out of the sole of the shoe.